SSIEK-unimelb/comp30019-proj/GDD.md

     * The red capsule is an enemy.
     * The yellow capsule is an NPC giving instructions to the player, the others are skeletons for ambience.
     * The black box is a bed - falling on the bed makes no noise.
     * The intended path is leave the cell, enter the top cell, climb boxes, and fall onto the bed, where the player can now kill the enemy.
 The player can then leave through the left door and enter another room.
-The right door is locked and requires a key, which the player will need to find in other rooms.
+The right door is locked and requires a sacrifice.

   * Level 2: Builds on the first level - introduces player to traps (pressure plates and more) as well as some new items
-  * Level 3: Boss level - a few more regular rooms with increased difficulty before a final boss battle against the king goblin, featuring innovative use of traps, items the player has picked up and key mechanics the player has been introduced to.
+  * Level 3: Boss level - a few more regular rooms with increased difficulty before a final boss battle against the king goblin, featuring innovative use of traps, items the player has picked up and other mechanics the player has been introduced to.

 <p align="center">
   <img src="Images/LevelDesign/Level3.PNG" width="500">